What Does God Look Like According to the Bible?

 But as visual beings, sometimes it can help us understand God better when we have some ideas for our mind’s eye.

-Let’s look at some glimpses the Bible does give us of all three members of the Godhead.
+Let’s look at some glimpses the Bible gives us of all three members of the Godhead.
 We’ll cover:

 - God the Father’s appearance